 Verses 17 to 22 of Ephesian 4 reminds Christians that they should not follow the foolishness, vanity and lusts of their human nature as they did before they were converted.
 Believers are to be renewed in their minds (verse 23) through God's power (2Timothy 1:6).
 Those called by the Eternal are to become a new person (Ephesians 4:24) through the indwelling of Jesus (Colossians 3:10 - 11) and not lie.

-How serious is it to grieve what God gives each person that makes him or her a TRUE Christian?
+How serious is it to grieve the Holy Spirit that makes him or her a true Christian?
 Consider what Christ taught in Matthew 12.

 Whenever we sin, we grieve the Holy Spirit.
 God wants us to resist and avoid sin as much as possible.
 He will not withdraw or lessen his presence in us as long as we recognize our mistakes and weaknesses and repent.
 Our loving Father knows we are still human and subject to the flesh.
 He promises to forgive us if we ask him and to cleanse us of all unrighteousness (1John 1:7 - 9).